-The Spanish city of Aviles in the north-western province of Asturias, is steeped in history and architectural gems just waiting to be discovered.
-A former maritime and farming town, the scenic city of Aviles is now one of the country’s most important industrial centres.
-[ReadMoreMob]
+The Spanish city of Avilés in the north-western province of Asturias, is steeped in history and architectural gems just waiting to be discovered.
+A former maritime and farming town, the scenic city of Avilés is now one of the country’s most important industrial centres.

 Traditional Asturias Cider

-Sidra or cider is the traditional drink of Asturias, the province in which Avilés is located and is made from locally grown apples; it has been produced here since ancient times.
-Sidra is considered the regional ‘wine’ however; it is popular all over Spain.
+Sidra is the traditional drink of Asturias, the province in which Avilés is located, and has been produced here using locally grown apples since ancient times.
 There are over 30 varieties of apples commercially grown in Asturias, but only some of the varieties are suitable for fermenting into sidra.
 Sidra Asturiana is a light, musty and tart, but slightly sweet beverage.
 Espichas or ‘first tastings’ are a tradition in Asturias where friends, family, and neighbours gather to taste the sidra while it is still fermenting in barrels.
-These espichas are a fun gathering where ham, sausage, bread and Cabrales cheese are served while everyone drinks some cider right from the barrel.
+These espichas are a fun gathering where ham, sausage, bread and Cabrales cheese are served while everyone drinks cider right from the barrel.

 Civil & Religious Architecture

-The historical centre of Avilés has been named Historic-Artistic-Monumental Site because of its medieval beauty and because of keeping so many impressive architectonic remains, both religious and civil ones.
-It is actually one of the best-preserved ones in the north of Spain.
+The historical centre of Avilés has been awarded Historic-Artistic-Monumental Site status in recognition of its medieval beauty and its collection of impressive architectonic remains – from both religious and civil structures – which are considered amongst the best-preserved in northern Spain.